-The Illawarra region and Central Coast have seen their property prices skyrocket, their rental market overwhelmed and their mortgage brokers run off their feet as city residents move out, move in and buy up everything in sight.
+The South Coast and Central Coast regions have seen their property prices skyrocket, their rental market overwhelmed and their mortgage brokers run off their feet as city residents move out, move in and buy up everything in sight.

 “It’s been like this for year, since COVID hit but probably since the beginning of June when the lockdown lifted but the borders were closed,” said Karen Bashford, mortgage broker and general manager at South Coast Business and Financial Solutions.
 “Because we’re within three hours drive of a capital city – two, actually, being Canberra and Sydney – the place has gone crazy.
 Every weekend is like Christmas time, with visitors and holidaymakers. “

 “COVID showed everybody that you can work from home and you don’t need to live in the city to work in the city, so as long as you are within 3 hours drive, you can make that quick trip up once our twice a week for a meeting and the other three days sit on the beach with a laptop and a phone.”

 “We lived through the fires the months prior to COVID, so things were a bit crazy down here anyway, but then the whole world’s gone crazy now.
 My day to day is between 5 and 8 appointments, every day, every week.”